Starman7312/Starman7312/README.md

 ## Hi there 👋

+# About Me 🚀
-- I'm Henry Gillett, a Computer Science Undergaduate at the University of York
+I'm Henry Gillett, a Computer Science Undergaduate at the University of York
 I'm frequently developing software for raspberry pi projects, and code in both Python and Java
 <!--
 **Starman7312/Starman7312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.